 Next, tape off the tops of the boards so you can paint the top parts with two coats of blue.
 The tools laying under the boards are to hold up the blue ends of the boards to dry on both sides.

-Cut out stars on the white Oracle 615 white glossy vinyl and add to the boards.
-Then spray a couple coats of clear lacquer to seal the boards to last longer.
+Cut out stars on the white Oracle 615 white glossy vinyl with your cutting machine and add to the boards.
+Then spray several coats of clear lacquer to seal the boards to last longer.

 I have 3 garden flag poles and two of them are the same kind and we connected them together with black zip ties to hold them together to form an upside down U shape.